 Why Big Sky?

-The biggest skiing in America!
-With the purchase of the interconnecting Moonlight Basin ski area in summer 2013, Big Sky is now the largest resort in the US, offering skiers and boarders over 5,750 acres of big mountain, powder-filled heaven.
-This puts Big Sky firmly on the map as offering some of North America’s biggest and best terrain.
+Some of the biggest skiing in America!
+With the purchase of the interconnecting Moonlight Basin ski area in summer 2013, Big Sky became one of the largest resorts in the US, offering skiers and boarders over 5,750 acres of big mountain, powder-filled heaven.
+This puts Big Sky firmly on the map, offering some of North America’s biggest and best terrain.

 Tucked away in a corner of southern Montana, an hour's drive north of Yellowstone National Park, Big Sky isn't the easiest ski resort in the world to get to, but the journey is well worth it.
 With over 400 inches of beautiful powder each season, the area pretty much guarantees some fairly epic skiing.
 There is a huge amount of intermediate skiing but head up the tram to the top of Lone Peak and you will find some of the gnarliest terrain around.